0Domlightning0/MachineLearningMDJ/Understanding.md

 The bias/ y int for both Math and Writing is very large.

-A y-int value of roughly 59 is huge when condidering the answer is
+A y-int value of roughly 59 is huge when condidering the answer is roughly 70

+THe accuracy and score goes down slightly when removing the y-int